 Look for Episode 195 – AMSAT 50th Anniversary Recap 09 Jan

-Virgin Orbit Plans Flight Test of LauncherOne Rocket in February
+Virgin Orbit Plans Flight Test of LauncherOne Rocket NET February

 Virgin Orbit, AMSAT’s launch provider for RadFxSat-2/Fox-1E, expects to have their first test launch of LauncherOne, their airborne-launched rocket, no earlier than the second half of February according to an FCC Special Temporary Authorization obtained for communications with the vehicle.
 The LauncherOne rocket is carried on the VO 747 Cosmic Girl aircraft.

 If this first test flight is successful RadFxSat-2/Fox-1E is planned for launch on the second flight of LauncherOne during 1Q 2020 on the ELaNa XX mission.

 |Uplink||145.860 MHz - 145.890 MHz||LSB/CW|